forkachild/imagine/README.md

 - Provides a `Bitmap` at final render to be used at your will

 ## Usage

-### Demo
-A beautiful Material You themed simple image editor is provided in the `editor` module.
-You can refer to the source code of the same and maybe also use it.

-### Steps
 1. Add `ImagineView` into your layout
 	```xml
 	<com.suhel.imagine.core.ImagineView